-Groupings of Tens and Ones1st Grade • Half Day Lesson Plan
+Groupings of Tens and Ones1st Grade • 2 Lesson Plans with a Bonus Game/Activity

 Subject: Math, Numbers and Operations in Base Ten

 Type: 2 Lesson Plans with a Bonus Game/Activity

 Skills: Groupings of Tens and Ones: Bundles, Counting, Base-Ten Blocks, Expanded Form, and Ten-Frames

 File Type: PDF Document